vilanovi/UIColor-Additions/README.md

 ### Luminiscence

-Easily, retrieve the gray version of a given color by computing the luminiscense value of it.
+Easily, retrieve the gray version of a given color by computing the luminescence value of it.
 Also, you can check if your color is considered "light" or "dark":

     - (UIColor*)add_grayColor;
     - (BOOL)add_isLightColor;